maemo-leste/maemo-user-guide/source/chapters/devices.rst

 The virtual keyboard appears automatically when you enter a text area while the keyboard is folded/closed.

-When the hardware keyboard is slided out/open, than this is used by default, so the virtual keyboard is disabled, but you can still manually call for the virtual keyboard, by pressing the search touch button.
+When the hardware keyboard is slid out/open, than this is used by default, so the virtual keyboard is disabled, but you can still manually call for the virtual keyboard, by pressing the search touch button.
 See :ref:`chapters/devices:Droid 4 virtual keyboard`.

 This can be useful when you want to use symbols not available in the layout used by the hardware keyboard.